sameerank/cellularAutomaton/README.md

 ## List of ingredients

-The cellular automaton engine is made with Javascript and visualized as an SVG rendered using D3.js.
+The cellular automaton engine is made with Javascript and visualized as an SVG rendered using [D3.js](https://d3js.org/).
+The modal for explaining the rules underlying cellular automaton was made using [fancyBox](http://fancyapps.com/fancybox/).

-## Technical implementation details